anyasauce/modernauth/README.md

 # Modern Authentication

-A simple and modern frontend starter kit to kickstart your web development projects with essential tools and libraries.
+A sleek and modern authentication starter kit to accelerate your web development projects with essential tools and libraries.

 ## Features